User-12691296/ShellyTheSnail/README.md

 ### The Package List and Graphics Commands
-Commands are listed with their arguments after, and a brief description in brackets
+Commands are listed with their arguments after, and a brief description in brackets All colours are specified as integers from 0-255, with 255 being brightest

 Default (from the start)
  - drawrect left top right bottom R G B (Draw a rectangle, 4 per frame)
- - drawchar text X Y R G B (Draw character, up to 10 between clear commands)
+ - drawchar char X Y R G B (Draw character, up to 10 between clear commands)
  - clear ()
  - Layers: 1
+ - Layer size: 640 x 400 (scaled to full screen)
  - Commands per frame: 3

 CleaningPowers (20 seconds)
- - Fill screen with specified colour
+ - clear R G B (fill screen with colour)

 Advanced (60 seconds)
- - + 1 layer
- - Switch layers anytime
- - Layers are now 4x the size of the screen, and can be shifted as needed, up to 10 pixels per frame Elite (60 seconds)
- - + 2 layers
+ - switchlayer layer (switch between which layer is drawn.
+This can be a great way to draw in advance.
+Resets)
+ - Layers: +1 (draw things without showing them, then switch to the layer you want to see)
+ - Layer size: 2560 x 1600 (640 x 400 segments drawn on screen at once)

+Elite (30 seconds)
+ - Layers: +2 (draw more things)

 Comprehensive (30 seconds)
- - + 6 commands per frame
+ - Commands per frame: +6

 Talkative (60 seconds)
- - Up to 10 characters on screen at once
- - 4 font sizes with drawchar: 12, 18, 24, 36
+ - drawchar text font_size X Y R G B (font size number from 0-3: 0=12, 1=18, 2=24, 3=36)
+ - Characters between clears: +10

 Shapes (45 seconds)
- - (max 4 per frame)
+ - Shapes per frame: +4 (starts at 4)
- - Draw polygon
- - Draw ellipse
- - Draw box
+ - drawellipse left top right bottom R G B (draw ellipse nested into rectangle bounds)
+ - drawpolygon X1 Y1 X2 Y2 X3 Y3 X4 Y4 X5 Y5 X6 Y6 ...
+R G B (as many or as few vertices as you'd like, then the colour value)

 Tiles (45 seconds)
- - One tile per frame
+ - Load all the tile textures
+ - drawtile tile_texture_name X Y (draw a tile, take a look at the game's asset folder to see texture names)

 Entities and Projectiles (60 seconds)
- - One entity per frame
+ - Load all the entity and projectile textures (not the bosses though, you'll have to get creative for those!)
+ - drawentity entity_texture_name X Y (draw a tile, take a look at the game's asset folder to see texture names)

 Items (45 seconds)
- - One item per frame
+ - Load all the tile textures
+ - drawtile tile_texture_name X Y (draw a tile, take a look at the game's asset folder to see texture names)

 Regions (30 seconds)
- - Clamp region of layer drawn
+ - clampregion left top right bottom (Only this region of the layer is drawn to the screen)

 Display Control (45 seconds)
- - Layer shifts += 10
+ - Layer shift size: +10
- - Flip, rotate layers on screen
+ - flipdisp acrossX acrossY (flip the layer across the X or Y)
+ - rotatedisp rotation_change (<10 degrees per command)
+ - Order is: flip, rotation, region clamping, scaling to screen